AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 </details>

-DeepPoly avoids multiplying constraints, but it still back-substitutes to tighten intervals for many hidden values.
+DeepPoly avoids multiplying constraints, yet it still back-substitutes to tighten intervals for many hidden values.
 [CROWN-IBP](https://arxiv.org/abs/1906.06316) reduces this cost by using IBP for hidden intervals and reserving back-substitution for the final margins.